 If you're looking for wonderful food and passion - lots of passion - then Italy is the place to visit.
 By hiring a car you'll be able to explore more of what this country has to offer.
-Stop-off along your route and enjoy some pasta - Italians love their food - or a pizza, whilst enjoying some of the finest scenic drives in Europe.
+Stop off along your route and enjoy some pasta or pizza - Italians love their food - whilst enjoying some of the finest scenic drives in Europe.

 Hiring a car

 If you're touring across Italy, then hiring a car is the best way to do it, especially if you're heading away from cities and taking scenic country drives.
 Major airports will most likely be where you pick your car up and as long as you have a valid driving license, renting up a car should be a fairly straightforward process.
 If you're driving in cities like Rome and Milan we urge caution - the locals are certainly a passionate bunch and that can sometimes carry over into their driving.